Penn State - Financial

 All institutional data must be protected from unauthorized disclosure and must be protected with the same granularity of security control provided by the originating host system.
 This includes institutional data on mobile devices, including personal devices which may be used for business purposes.
 Certain private data, such as social security numbers, may not be retained on local or mobile devices unless an exception has been granted by the University Privacy Officer.
 Additionally, mobile devices must be properly disposed of when no longer being used.

-It is recommended that University-owned phones, as well as those supported by allowances, be password-protected.
+It is recommended that University-owned phones be password-protected.

-Text messages should never be used to send private University data, or protected personal information, such as social security numbers, passwords or credit card numbers.
+Text messages should never be used to send private University data, or protected personal information (PII), such as social security numbers, passwords or credit card numbers.

-All cellular phones which are issued for University use or are supported by an allowance, must subscribe to the PSU TXT emergency messaging system, if the phone provides for text messaging services.
-To subscribe, follow the instructions listed at www.live.psu.edu/psutxt.
+All cellular devices which are issued for University use must subscribe to the PSUAlert emergency messaging system, if the device provides for text messaging services.
+To subscribe, follow the instructions listed at https://psualert.psu.edu/psualert/.

-Texts sent from University-owned phones or systems must never contain any offensive, abusive or inappropriate language, even if falling under the de minimus personal use provisions.
+Communications sent from University-owned devices or systems must never contain any offensive, abusive or inappropriate language, even if falling under the de minimus personal use provisions.